 Work codes:

-Please clearly identify codes; i.e. 12 for residents and fellows, and 14 for residents and fellows with Independent Practice License (IPL), who plan on moonlighting for a maximum of (no more than) 14 consecutive days per month.
+Please clearly identify codes; i.e. 12 for residents and fellows, and 14 for residents and fellows with Independent Practice Licence (IPL), who plan on moonlighting for no more than 14 consecutive days.

 Training site:

-If changing site, you must update your information with CMPA; kindly ensure to change your profile and consult this link: Member Self-Service.
+If changing sites, you must update your information with CMPA.
+Kindly ensure to change your profile by consulting this link: Member Self-Service.

 CMPA fee reimbursement: